mgtriffid/cotta/docs/index.md

 not too many libraries for Java ecosystem.
 Cotta fills this gap.

 # For whom?
-Cotta **does suit** needs of Java game developers who build fast room-based multiplayer games:
+Cotta fits needs of Java game developers who build fast room-based multiplayer
+games:
 - Shooters, be it top-down or first-person: those are games where instant input feedback on client is crucial, as well as lag compensation for hitscan weapons
 - MOBAs, which are not very different from top-down shooters if we talk about